 Yes, that's how we operate, we rebuild our customer's units.
 Many of our customers prefer to keep their vehicle original.
 In many cases, your factory core can be made better than new.
-Plus, using your core ensures the factory stops are in the proper location for your application to prevent loss of any turning radius.
+Plus, using your core ensures the factory stops are proper for your application and the hose fittings and input shaft remain the same.
 If you would like to send your original gearbox to us, please see our shipping guide.
-Once your original gearbox is received, we will do a detailed inspection to determine if it’s re-buildable.
-Most gearboxes that are closed and full of oil are rebuildable , however if water has entered the system, corrosion can turn it into a "boat anchor."
+Once your original gearbox is disassembled, we will do a detailed inspection to confirm it’s re-buildable.
+Most gearboxes that are full of oil are rebuildable , however if water has entered the system, corrosion can turn it into a "boat anchor."
 If its not rebuildable, we can provide parts to match the factory setup of your gearbox, with the proper stops.

 What is the difference between rebuilt and remanufactured?

 The terms rebuilt and remanufactured are used to describe how a rebuilder or manufacturer wishes to present their product and are basically synonymous.
 Because there is no industry standard that sets parameters for what constitutes rebuilt or remanufactured products, rebuilders must only differentiate their products from new products by labeling them as rebuilt or remanufactured.
 Customers should ask a supplier of remanufactured products what they do to rebuild their products so they will know what they are receiving for their money.

 Can I take a power steering gearbox from a late-model Camaro or Firebird and make it work on my Chevelle, GTO, 442 or GS?

 There are several things to consider before attempting this swap: